Haris-Hussain1/House-Price-Prediction-System/README.md

 ---

-#### Step 2 — Loading & Exploring the Dataset
+#### Step 2 : Loading & Exploring the Dataset

 The housing dataset was loaded into a Pandas DataFrame.
-An initial exploratory analysis was then performed to understand the structure of the data — including the number of rows and columns, data types, missing value counts, and descriptive statistics.
+An initial exploratory analysis was then performed to understand the structure of the data, including the number of rows and columns, data types, missing value counts, and descriptive statistics.
 This step is critical before applying any preprocessing, as it reveals the nature and quality of the data.

 ```python
 df = pd.read_csv('/content/drive/MyDrive/Housing.csv')